 The majority of the talks will be chosen based on the talk voting results.
 Part of the available slots will be assigned directly Program WG based on editorial criteria to e.g. increase diversity or give a chance to less mainstream topics.

 In general, the Program WG will try to give as many speakers a chance to talk as possible.
 If speakers have submitted multiple talks, the one with the highest rate will most likely get selected.

-We hope to have the schedule announced by the end of May.
-As always, we will make this announcement on our usual news channels.
+We hope to have the selected talks announced by the end of March, with the schedule following early in April.
+As always, we will make these announcement on our usual news channels.